Bahamas Windjammer Cruise

-From sailing the ship to exploring pink sand beaches to napping on deck, you’ll never be bored during your trip.
+From sailing the ship to exploring pink sand beaches to napping on deck, you’re never bored during your trip.
 Since we take each day as it comes, we are open to your suggestions.
 If there is a place or activity that you are especially looking forward to, you can always feel free to let our captain and crew know!

 Help sail the ship!
-You'll be taken care of by an experienced crew, but they are more than happy to have help and teach you the ropes.
+You’re taken care of by an experienced crew, but they are more than happy to have help and teach you the ropes.
 Learn sail handling, how to coil lines, navigation, or even steer the ship!
-All you have to do is ask - you can even volunteer to climb the rigging up the foremast!
+All you have to do is ask — you can even volunteer to climb the rigging up the foremast!

 If relaxing is more your pace, pull up a chair – or better yet, a hammock – and enjoy a nice nap or a good book.
 We have an on-board library, as well as games available for anyone to use.
 You’ll love being under way with beautiful ocean breezes on deck of our windjammer schooner Liberty Clipper.

 No one can resist getting in and experiencing the warm waters of the Caribbean — luckily, we have you covered!
 Use any of our equipment on board at no extra cost, and get a closer view of the Bahamas from the water.

 The Bahamas are home to some of the most beautiful blue waters in the world.
 It’s a perfect place to get wet and as the waters are shallow, most places we visit are under ten-feet deep, so even without SCUBA tanks, you can see it all!

 Explore the surrounding waters at your own pace utilizing our sit-on-top sea kayaks!
 Check out coves, cays, and shorelines up-close!